VDM, BDSV urge politicians to focus on EU-India trade

 Recycling Today archives

-The late October conference will discuss a policy document called “Focus on India” that recently was adopted by Germany’s federal cabinet, say the groups.
-That document “provides for a deepening of the strategic partnership” between Germany and India, say the Berlin-based VDM and the Düsseldorf, Germany-based BDSV.
+The late-October conference will discuss a policy document called “Focus on India” that recently was adopted by Germany’s federal cabinet.
+That document provides for a deepening of the strategic partnership between Germany and India, according to Berlin-based VDM and the Düsseldorf, Germany-based BDSV.

-In 2023, the EU exported to India more than 2 million metric tons of ferrous scrap (of which Germany contributed more than 400,000 metric tons); nearly 320,000 metric tons of aluminum scrap (with Germany responsible for more than 52,000 metric tons); and 88,000 metric tons of recyclable red metal (of which Germany shipped more than 32,000 metric tons), according to VDM and BDSV.
+In 2023, the EU exported to India more than 2 million metric tons of ferrous scrap (of which Germany contributed more than 400,000 metric tons), nearly 320,000 metric tons of aluminum scrap (with Germany responsible for more than 52,000 metric tons) and 88,000 metric tons of recyclable red metal (of which Germany shipped more than 32,000 metric tons).

 In the same year, more than 350,000 metric tons of ferroalloys were shipped in the other direction from India to the EU.

-“This underlines the close economic ties between the two economies and the potential for further cooperation in the field of raw materials and circular economy,” state the trade groups.
+“This underlines the close economic ties between the two economies and the potential for further cooperation in the field of raw materials and circular economy,” the groups say.

 The trade groups list Malaysia and Thailand as other “major players” that “must continue to be included in global trade structures.”